K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='16'/> 3.1.3.
 Create Repository
-1. Access to PaaS-TA Developers Portal.
+1. Access to K-PaaS AP Developers Portal.
 (Skip when already logged in.)

 2. After logging in, click “Dashboard” from the top of creating organization page's menu to proceed to the organization dashboard page.
 Click the “dev” space name located at the center of the screen to go to the space dashboard.
 ![026]